alextes/jtl-store/README.md

-# Junior-Tech-List Jobs
+# Junior Tech List - Jobs
-The jobs service for the Junior Tech List app
+Keeps a large store of tech jobs.
+Interprets them for relevance and property discovery.
+Exposes tech related jobs for juniors.